borisbrodski/langium-tools/README.md

 - **Unified Generator API**: Simplify code generation with a consistent interface.
 - **In-Memory Generation**: Collect generated files in memory for flexible processing.
+- **Initial Generation**: Don't overwrite existing files.
+- **Preserve File Timestamp**: File will be overwritten only if the content has actually changed.
 - **Multiple Targets**: Support multiple output directories (targets) with custom overwrite settings.
 - **Snapshot Testing Support**: Facilitate testing by comparing in-memory generated content with committed snapshots.